Arithmetic-Power-Geometry/Differential-Experience-Architecture/README.md

 **Differential Experience Architecture (DEA): deformation laws, susceptibility, and counterfactual answerability in controlled virtual worlds.**

-This repository provides a reproducible computational testbed for the theory of Differential Experience Architecture.
-It implements graded perturbations of the six Experience Architecture conditions — Difference (D), Availability (A), Orientation (O), Integration (I), Temporality (T), and Answerability (R) — and evaluates how those perturbations deform a probabilistic reachable-response field.
+This repository provides a reproducible computational testbed for Differential Experience Architecture (DEA).
+It implements graded perturbations of the six Experience Architecture conditions—Difference (D), Availability (A), Orientation (O), Integration (I), Temporality (T), and Answerability (R)—and evaluates how those perturbations deform a probabilistic reachable-response field.

 The core local model is

 \[
+\Delta_A(\varepsilon)
-\Delta_A(\varepsilon) = D_{KL}(P_\varepsilon\|P_0)
+=
+D_{\mathrm{KL}}(P_\varepsilon \Vert P_0)
-\approx \frac12\varepsilon^T \Chi_A \varepsilon,
+\approx
+\frac{1}{2}\varepsilon^\top \boldsymbol{\chi}_A \varepsilon,
 \]

-where \(\Chi_A\) is the Answerability Susceptibility Matrix.
-Diagonal entries represent condition-specific susceptibility and off-diagonal entries represent local interaction/nonseparability between experiential conditions.
+where \(\boldsymbol{\chi}_A\) is the Answerability Susceptibility Matrix.
+Its diagonal entries represent condition-specific local susceptibility, while its off-diagonal entries quantify local second-order interaction or nonseparability between experiential conditions in the specified intervention coordinates.

-## What is tested
+## Computational Validation

-The workflow executes the following computational checks:
+The reproducible workflow evaluates:

 1. local deformation-law verification;
 2. single-condition susceptibility recovery;
 3. paired-condition cross-susceptibility recovery;
-4. separable/null architecture test;
+4. separable/null architecture behavior;
-5. coupled-architecture test;
+5. coupled-architecture behavior;
-6. diagonal baseline versus full interaction model on held-out perturbations;
+6. diagonal-only versus full interaction models on held-out perturbations;
 7. finite-difference step-size convergence;
 8. Hessian symmetry;
-9. positive-semidefinite/eigenvalue checks;
+9. positive-semidefinite and eigenvalue diagnostics;
-10. mutual-constraint ablation;
+10. coupling ablation;
-11. sampling-noise robustness;
+11. finite-sample noise robustness; and
-12. determinant/rank/eigenvalue diagnostics;
-13. simulated controlled-virtual-world perturbations;
-14. matched conventional-metric comparison.
+12. determinant, rank, and eigenvalue diagnostics.

+The computational experiments use controlled synthetic response architectures.
+They are designed to test whether the numerical implementation recovers the mathematical behavior predicted by the DEA construction under known separable, coupled, and ablated conditions.

-The repository does **not** claim human-subject validation.
-Real participant VR data, gaze/controller logs, and physiological signals are not included.
+The repository does not claim human-subject validation.
+Human-participant virtual-reality data, gaze or controller logs, and physiological measurements are not included.
+Controlled virtual worlds with human participants constitute a future empirical validation stage.

-## Reproduce
+## Reproduction

 ```bash
 python -m pip install -r requirements.txt